Typhoon Yinxing: Philippines

 PAGASA warned of heavy rains, strong winds, and storm surges affecting northern Luzon.
 On the evening of November 4, PAGASA issued Tropical Cyclone Wind Signal No. 1 for Batanes, the northern and eastern portions of Cagayan including the Babuyan Islands, the eastern portion of Isabela, and the northern portion of Ilocos Norte.
 By November 5, Signal No. 2 was raised over Batanes, Apayao, the northern portions of Kalinga, Abra, Ilocos Norte, and Ilocos Sur.
 On November 6, Signal No. 3 was issued for parts of the northern and central portions of mainland Cagayan, including the Babuyan Islands, and the eastern portion of Apayao.
 The following day, PAGASA escalated the warning to Signal No. 4 for the northeastern portion of mainland Cagayan and the southeastern portion of the Babuyan Islands.

 The Department of National Defense ordered local authorities to forcibly evacuate residents of isolated areas.
 Classes in various regions of Luzon have been canceled due to Yinxing, while more than 200 passengers have been affected by flight cancellations.
 The Armed Forces of the Philippines announced that it has prepositioned 305 search, rescue, and retrieval teams in anticipation for the effects of Yinxing.
-President Bongbong Marcos ordered all government agencies to be on high alert and cancelled his attendance at the APEC Peru 2024 summit scheduled on November 10 to 16 to focus on disaster response.
 The Office of Civil Defense estimated that up to 24 million people could be impacted by Yinxing.
-A red alert warning has been issued for Cagayan and Batanes.
 Telecommunications company Globe Telecom prepared emergency supplies and personnel in areas where the storm was expected to hit.
 Flights and shipping from Calayan, Cagayan were suspended.
 At least 30,271 people were evacuated in Cagayan, with officials noting that Yinxing was the fourth storm to hit the province within the previous month.
 The National Irrigation Administration guaranteed that water would be released in a controlled manner from dams prior to Yinxing.

 Elsewhere

 In Taiwan, the Central Weather Administration warned that Yinxing could bring heavy rains in the east of the island, as well as in Keelung and Yilan County from November 7 to 9.
-In Hong Kong, the Hong Kong Observatory raised typhoon signal 1 at 4:40 UTC on November 8, and Signal 3 on November 9 at 7:40 UTC.
+In Hong Kong, the Hong Kong Observatory raised Typhoon Signal 1 at 4:40 UTC on November 8, and Signal 3 on November 9 at 7:40 UTC.
 The cross harbour swimming race in Victoria Harbour scheduled for November 10 was cancelled.
 In Macau, typhoon signal 1 was raised on November 8 on 3:00 UTC followed by Signal 3 on November 9 at 15:00 UTC.